Nosebleed

 • a foreign object in your nose – this is more common in children

-• a blood disorder such as haemophilia or Von Willebrand's disease
+• a blood disorder such as haemophilia or Von Willebrand disease

 • cancer or a tumour in your nose – this is rare.

-Most nosebleeds aren't serious and can be usually be treated at home.
-However, if you have frequent nosebleeds, eg, more than once a week, or very heavy nosebleeds, you should see your doctor.
+Most nosebleeds aren't serious and can be usually be treated with first aid (see the treatment section below).
+However, if you have frequent nosebleeds (eg, more than once a week) or very heavy nosebleeds, you should see your healthcare provider.
 These nosebleeds could be a sign of an underlying bleeding disorder and may lead to complications such as anaemia.
-If your doctor suspects a more serious problem, they may refer you to an ear, nose and throat (ENT) specialist.
+If your healthcare provider thinks there may be a more serious problem, they may refer you to an ear, nose and throat (ENT) specialist.

-Your doctor will ask you questions about your nosebleed, including whether you have had any injury to your nose, any previous episodes of nosebleeds and whether you are taking any blood-thinning medicines.
-Your doctor will also examine your nose and look inside your nostrils.
+Your healthcare provider will ask you questions about your nosebleed, including whether you have had any injury to your nose, any previous episodes of nosebleeds and whether you're taking any blood-thinning medicines.
+Your healthcare provider will also examine your nose and look inside your nostrils.

 Rarely, more tests may be needed, such as: